Aiming for AI Interoperability: Challenges and Opportunities

 Objectives

-3. To examine and understand differing perspectives on implementing and working towards AI regulatory interoperability; who should be involved in this implementation, when should they be involved, and where should interoperability efforts start or continue; and detail an implementation roadmap for AI regulatory interoperability.
+3. To examine and understand differing perspectives on implementing and working towards AI regulatory interoperability; who should be involved in this implementation, when should they be involved, and where should interoperability efforts start or continue.

 Project description

 The global landscape of AI governance is rapidly evolving, with diverse approaches emerging within and across jurisdictions, such as Canada’s AI and Data Act, the United States’ Executive Order on Safe, Secure, and Trustworthy Development and Use of AI, the European Union’s AI Act, OECD’s AI Principles, the International Organization for Standardization’s AI Management System standard, among countless other efforts.
-However, this diversity of governance efforts presents significant challenges, like fragmentation between governance efforts, conflicting technical specification requirements, or regulatory races to the top or bottom (depending on economic and political circumstances).
+However, this diversity of governance efforts presents significant challenges, such as fragmentation between governance efforts, conflicting technical specification requirements, or regulatory races to the top or bottom (depending on economic and political circumstances).

-To address these challenges, regulatory interoperability – the alignment and compatibility of AI regulations across different jurisdictions – is crucial.
+To address these challenges, regulatory interoperability – defined for this project as the alignment and compatibility of AI regulations across different jurisdictions – is crucial.
 Implementing regulatory interoperability could streamline compliance processes, promote global norms in technical specifications requirements, and reduce barriers to international trade and collaboration.
 Learning from more established sectors that have faced similar challenges could provide valuable insights into successful interoperability strategies.
-A comprehensive implementation roadmap for AI regulatory interoperability should involve diverse stakeholders, including governments, industry leaders, and civil society organizations and take into consideration lessons learned from established sectors regulatory interoperability efforts to ensure a balanced and effective approach to global AI governance.

 Team